|At least Firewire capture was removed in porting to KDE 5 due to lack of manpower.|

-Kdenlive provides functionality for capturing video from external devices - Firewire, FFmpeg, Screen Grab and Blackmagic.
+Kdenlive provides functionality for capturing video from external devices; e.g., Firewire, FFmpeg, Screen Grab and Blackmagic.

 You configure video capturing from here).(more on this

-You define the location your captures will end up using here).(more on this
+You define the destination location for your captures by using here).(more on this

 To perform a capture:

-Note: If your device does not start playing the source device when you click the record button then you may have to start playback on your device manually and then click record.
+Note: If your device does not start playing the source device when you click the record button, you may have to start playback on your device manually and then click record.

 I believe this captures video from an installed Web Cam using Video4Linux2.